michaelyinopen/job-shop-collection-api/README.md

 These 3 steps runs sequentially and will not run if a previous step failed.
 Therefore it is possible to have the database updated but API not deployed.

-Database update of each deployment should be backwards compatible, otherwise there should be downtime to ensure the database and API are both updated.
+Database update of each deployment should be backwards compatible, otherwise there should be a downtime to ensure the database and API are both updated.

 I created a manually-triggered Github Actions workflow to revert the database to a specific migration.